ufrisk/pcileech/readme.md

 Please see the [PCILeech on Windows](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Windows) guide for information about running PCILeech on Windows.

 The Google Android USB driver have to be installed if USB3380 hardware is used.
 Download the Google Android USB driver from: http://developer.android.com/sdk/win-usb.html#download Unzip the driver.<br>
 FTDI drivers have to be installed if FPGA is used with FT601 USB3 addon card or PCIeScreamer.
-Download the 64-bit [`FTD3XX.dll`](http://www.ftdichip.com/Drivers/D3XX/FTD3XXLibrary_v1.2.0.6.zip) from FTDI and place it alongside `pcileech.exe`.<br>
+Download the 64-bit [`FTD3XX.dll`](https://www.ftdichip.com/Drivers/D3XX/FTD3XXLibrary_v1.3.0.4.zip) from FTDI and place it alongside `pcileech.exe`.<br>
 To mount live ram and target file system as drive in Windows the Dokany file system library must be installed.
-Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest
+Please download and install the latest stable version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest

 #### Linux:
 Please see the [PCILeech on Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) guide for information about running PCILeech on Linux.